PCOS, Pelvic Pain, and Physical Therapy

 PT and PCOS

 Pelvic floor physical therapy and PCOS are BFFs.
 Pelvic floor PT can help address general pain in the abdomen and pelvis, as well as pain that occurs during your periods or sex.
 Through physical therapy, you can learn lifestyle changes that keep you as pain-free as possible.
-Plus, a PT can do an exam to determine if further interventions are needed for weak or tight pelvic floor muscles that may also be contributing to your symptoms.

 Other Treatments for PCOS